 Digital Object Identifier (DOI)

 Musaeus, Christian S.; Shafi, Mouhsin M.; Santarnecchi, Emiliano; Herman, Susan T.; and Press, Daniel Z., "Levetiracetam Alters Oscillatory Connectivity in Alzheimer's Disease" (2017).
-Neurology Articles.
+Neurology.
 527.